nkrusch/nkrusch.github.io/index.md

 ### Talks

-- _["Implementing the mwp-flow analysis"](./posts/2021-implementing-the-mwp-flow-analysis)_, at IRISA and LIPN, November 2021
+- _["Implementing the mwp-flow analysis"](./posts/2021-implementing-the-mwp-flow-analysis)_, IRISA and LIPN, November 2021
-- _["Certifying the complexity and correctness of critical software"](./posts/2021-graduate-research-day)_ , at AU Graduate Research Day, 26 March 2021
+- _["Certifying the complexity and correctness of critical software"](./posts/2021-graduate-research-day)_ , AU Graduate Research Day, March 2021

 ## Teaching

-I have been an adjunct instructor at Augusta University School of Computer and Cyber Sciences since spring 2019.
-I have taught the following courses:
+I have taught the following courses at Augusta University:

-- CSCI 1301 — Principles of Computer Programming I — fall 2019, spring 2020,
+- CSCI 1301 Principles of Computer Programming I — fall 2019, spring 2020,
   fall 2020, spring 2021, summer 2021, fall 2021
-- CSCI 1200 — Introduction to Computers and Programming — spring 2019,
+- CSCI 1200 Introduction to Computers and Programming — spring 2019,
   summer 2019

 I am also a member of a team working on transforming [CSCI 1301 course